-- Children should use colour pencils when illustrating work in books. - Teachers should encourage a good and high standard of presentation overall. - Errors should be crossed out with a single pencil line.

-- Children may use rubbers at the teachers' discretion.
+- Children should use colour pencils when illustrating work in books. - Felt tips or gel pens are not allowed. - Teachers should encourage a high standard of presentation overall. - Errors should be crossed out with a single pencil line. - Children may use rubbers at the teachers' discretion.
 However, no ink erasers may be used. - Once a child has started a piece of work it should be finished, unless there are exceptional circumstances.
-Teachers must insist on this, and not leave it to the children's discretion. - Teachers are to mark work in books in purple ink.
+Teachers must insist on this, and not leave it to the children's discretion. - Teachers are to mark work in books in purple ink. - Children are not permitted to 'doodle' in books or notebooks (KS2). - Children edit and mark their work in green pen. - Teachers should address poor presentation with a comment and/or a 'move on' comment to support.
+A child may be asked to repeat a piece of work at break times or for additional homework.